openhab/org.openhab.binding.zwave/doc/wintop/wtrfid_0_0.md

 ## Overview

-Zipato Mini RFID Keypad combines RFID and Z-Wave protocol for access control purposes.
+<p&gtZipato Mini RFID Keypad combines RFID and Z-Wave protocol for access control purposes.
 The user can identify themselves either by using manual code buttons on the numeric keypad, or by using a RFID key fob.
 The keypad fully supports Zipato automated security systems but also works with other Z-Wave enabled networks.
-“Home” and “Away” buttons allow the arming and disarming of security system or running any automation scenario.
+“Home” and “Away” buttons allow the arming and disarming of security system or running any automation scenario.</p&gt

 ### Inclusion Information

- INCLUDE IN Z-WAVE NETWORK

-  1. Make sure your Z-Wave controller is in the right operation mode (include or exclude)
-  2. Press and hold the tamper for 1 seconds and release to start the inclusion/exclusion process (indication mode: Ready for learn mode).
-  3. The product will start NWI automatically after unsuccessful normal inclusion
+<p&gt INCLUDE IN Z-WAVE NETWORK</p&gt <ol&gt<li&gtMake sure your Z-Wave controller is in the right operation mode (include or exclude)</li&gt <li&gtPress and hold the tamper for 1 seconds and release to start the inclusion/exclusion process (indication mode: Ready for learn mode).</li&gt <li&gtThe product will start NWI automatically after unsuccessful normal inclusion</li&gt </ol&gt

 ### Exclusion Information

- EXCLUDE from Z-WAVE NETWORK

-  1. Make sure your Z-Wave controller is in the right operation mode (include or exclude)
-  2. Press and hold the tamper for 1 seconds and release to start the inclusion/exclusion process (indication mode: Ready for learn mode).
-  3. The product will start NWI automatically after unsuccessful normal inclusion
+<p&gt EXCLUDE from Z-WAVE NETWORK</p&gt <ol&gt<li&gtMake sure your Z-Wave controller is in the right operation mode (include or exclude)</li&gt <li&gtPress and hold the tamper for 1 seconds and release to start the inclusion/exclusion process (indication mode: Ready for learn mode).</li&gt <li&gtThe product will start NWI automatically after unsuccessful normal inclusion</li&gt </ol&gt

 ### Wakeup Information